 What does a Search Engine do?

 Google, Bing, and all other search engines, constantly scan any and all internet sites and pages to build huge indexes.
 We are able to find these pages by searching through these indexes.
-This is also explains why every search engine shows somewhat different results even when we use the same search terms.
+This also explains why every search engine shows somewhat different results even when we use the same search terms.

 The power of Search Engines

-When simply writing search terms, we aren't actually making full use these impressive search engines, we can in fact go further with the use of the commands and operators used by Google and other search engines allowing us to go deeper and better filter the huge amount of data available on internet.
+When simply writing search terms, we aren't actually making full use of these impressive search engines, we can in fact go further with the use of the commands and operators used by Google and other search engines allowing us to go deeper and better filter the huge amount of data available on internet.